sandialabs/sceptre-docs/quick-start.md

 		![](img/vnc.png)

-	- Login as the `ubuntu` user (with password `ubuntu`) for either of the VMs and trying pinging the other IP address:
+	- Login as the `root` user for either of the VMs and trying pinging the other IP address:

 		![](img/ping.png)